 Video, 5 minutes, 2019

 After studying film and music in Montreal, MOÏA JOBIN-PARÉ pursued her artistic practice as a percussionist and audiovisual artist.
 Filmmaker at the crossroads of animation and photography, she has developed a singular and innovative technique by scratching the silver emulsion of photographs, which she now exhibits and uses to create original short films.
-Sans objets immerses viewers in a sensory exploration of the nature of the gesture in an experimental work that brings together scratched photographies and a soundtrack composed from original recordings of Cédric Dind-Lavoie, Julie Cloutier Delorme, Martin Tétreault, Simon Drouin, Thierry Guibert, Sonic Luz (Klaus Filip, Arnold Haber) and Wohnzimmermusik (Billy Roisz, Dieter Kovačič). (source: ONF)
+Sans objets immerses viewers in a sensory exploration of the nature of the gesture in an experimental work that brings together scratched photographies and a soundtrack composed by Benjamin Proulx-Mathers from original recordings of Cédric Dind-Lavoie, Julie Cloutier Delorme, Martin Tétreault, Simon Drouin, Thierry Guibert, Sonic Luz (Klaus Filip, Arnold Haberl), Billy Roisz and Dieter Kovačič. (source: ONF)

 16 mm, 6 minutes, 2014